sparker888/wri-case-study/src/app/page.md

 ---

-## Google's Lighthouse scores
+# Technology and Performance Scores

 WRI 2024 has excellent lighthouse scores including perfect 'Best Practices' and 'SEO' scores according to their methodology and results.
 We made some tradeoffs with the Performance and Accessibility scores as they are heavily affected by media and Javascript as well as stringent requirements for contrast that can affect brand colors.
 We're satisfied with these scores and I continue to monitor them as we add and remove both content and features.

 ![High Performance.](/images/lighthouse-score-performance.png)

-## The technology stars behind the scenes
+## Jamstack technology

-My company is uses a variety of powerful and flexible solutions together named Jamstack.
+I use a variety of powerful and flexible solutions together named Jamstack.
 JAM, coined by the CEO of Netlify, Matt Biilmann, a few years ago comes from client-side JavaScript, reusable APIs, and prebuilt Markup.
 I'll go into more detail about it later, but what's most important for an executive summary is what it delivers:

 ![Jamstack](/images/powered-by-jamstack.png)